Visiting Ninh Binh from Hanoi: How We Chose Between a Group Tour and Self Guided Trip

 When we were deciding between a group tour and a DIY trip, we also thought about how much time we hoped to spend in Ninh Binh.

 We wanted to make the most of the day and see as many spots as we could without feeling rushed.
 We figured we could do that if we left Hanoi really early, around 5 or 6 am.
-That would work well on a DIY day trip.
-But we did not rule out the chance that some group tours might leave that early, so we checked.
-It turned out there were none.

 In the end, we kept our vote for a DIY day trip in this category.